 Lynch and Kennedy Dry Goods Store – The Lynch & Kennedy Store actually started out as an army barracks in 1900, when it was built to house enlisted men in the all-black Company L, 24th Infantry as part of Camp Skagway.
-In 1908, the building was split in half, and one part became the Pack Train Inn and the Trail Saloon and the other half the Lynch & Kennedy Store.
-Later it served various purposes and became part of the National Park in 1977.
+In 1908, the building was split in half; one part became the Pack Train Inn and the Trail Saloon, and the other half became the Lynch & Kennedy Store.
+Later, it served various purposes and became part of the National Park in 1977.
 The cigar store building is leased to a private business.

 The Pantheon Saloon and the Red Front Building – These buildings served as the Hotel Rosalie in 1897, a hardware store in 1898, a paint store, a saloon, and several other purposes through the years.
 Today it is dedicated to the Junior Ranger program.

 The Goldberg Cigar Store – D. Goldberg first operated his store in 1899, which included not only cigars but also confectioneries.
 It later served as a dry goods store, stood vacant, and was used as storage.
 In 1978 it was obtained by the National Park Service.
 It now serves as an exhibit space about women of the gold rush.